bogdanvuk/sydpy/doc/source/tutorial.rst

         dout <<= din

-We declared a new architecture “seq” that performs identically to the previous one, but in fewer lines of code (OK, it's the same number of lines since I broke port list in three lines, but it's definitely less information supplied).
+We declared a new architecture ï¿½seqï¿½ that performs identically to the previous one, but in fewer lines of code (OK, it's the same number of lines since I broke port list in three lines, but it's definitely less information supplied).
 The information that specified the FF process is now supplied in two places:
 1.	din: seq(None, '.clk')
     In this way, using function annotation, we supplied the aspect (has the same purpose as the data type, but has a temporal dimension too) to the input port din.
 The seq (short for sequential) aspect forces the value of the variable din to be updated only at the rising edge of the clock (it does a bit more, but that's enough for now).
 2.	dout <<= din
     This statement forces dout copies the value from din, whenever din value changes.
 It is the equivalent of Verilog assign statement.

-In other words, output port dout will receive the value of the input din sampled at the rising edge of the clock – as any decent FF would do.
+In other words, output port dout will receive the value of the input din sampled at the rising edge of the clock ï¿½ as any decent FF would do.
 Since now we have two architectures for the DFF module, we need to specify which one should be used by the simulator (or it will pick one randomly).
 This can be done in two ways:
     1. It can be supplied during module instantiation::
         self.inst(DFF, arch='seq', clk='.clk', din='.din', dout='.dout')